Speyside Single Malt Scotch Whisky Trail: Ultimate Guide

 Situated on the banks of the River Lossie in Elgin, the Glen Moray distillery has been producing single malt whisky since its founding in 1897.

-The distillery has expanded production to three stills and currently produces over five and a half million litres of spirit per year.
-Taking part in one of their tours allows you to see their distilling process first-hand and gives you the chance to sample a dram or two after.
+The distillery has expanded production to three stills and currently produces over five and a half million litres of spirit each year.
+Taking part in one of their tours allows you to see their distilling process first-hand and gives you the chance to sample a dram or two afterwards.

 Benromach Distillery